Who We Are

 For all our transgressions, God of forgiveness; pardon us, forgive, us, and atone for us. − Mahzor

 Men and women are unable to pay for all their transgressions.
 Therefore, God sent His Son, Yeshua the Messiah, to atone for their transgressions in His death.
-All those who believe Yeshua is the Messiah, that He died to atone for their sin, that He rose on the third day, and then trust Him as their sin bearer, will be forgiven of their transgressions and experience eternal life. − Psalm 103:12; Isaiah 53:10-12; Matthew 26:28; Mark 10:45; Luke 22:20; Acts 2:38
+All those who repent of their sins, ask for forgiveness, believe Yeshua is the Messiah, that He died to atone for their sin, that He rose on the third day, and then trust Him as their sin-bearer, will be forgiven of their transgressions and experience eternal life. − Psalm 103:12; Isaiah 53:10-12; Matthew 26:28; Mark 10:45; Luke 22:20; Acts 2:38

 Avinu Malkeinu chaneinu v’aneinu ki ein banu ma’asim.